Rushmore75/personal_website/content/Blog Posts/was-it-worth-it.md

 Now remember, the goal is to have the lifetime’s `S` value be greater than 0.
 So doing something “dumb” right now that might boost your short-term `S` value above 0 but may also cause it to drop in equal or possibly greater value later.
 Thus netting a negative `S`.

 So while it may be be possible to justify foolish things in the short-term.
 If used correctly by using theoretical values for a theoretical “after” snapshot, you can get an example of what your status will be if you chose any given action.
-And there are plenty of people around you to gather theoretical data points to use for your own calculations to decide if you should do something.
+And there are plenty of people around you to gather these theoretical data points from to use for your own calculations to decide if you should do something.